anurag19006/News-Article-Source-Prediction/README.md

 ## Data

-We have around 26k data points belonging to 8 sources
+We have around 26k data points belonging to 8 sources, fetched from Media Stack site using API.
+- Below we can see number of articles beloning to different news sources and categories.
 ![image](https://user-images.githubusercontent.com/57527313/222935132-3d9b76ea-1fb9-407b-882e-bc78f3cbb6dc.png)

+- Below we can the distrubution of articles based on number of words in each of them.
 ![image](https://user-images.githubusercontent.com/57527313/222935137-70054944-9771-412a-abdd-f4e5d88d0b56.png)